ColinFay/attempt/README.md

 ### Traditionnal way

-{trycatchthis} is flexible in how you can specify your arguments.
+{attempt} is flexible in how you can specify your arguments.

 You can, as you do with {base} `tryCatch`, use a plain old function: